+ Click here to: Contact Brian +

 Hypnotherapy: 93% recovery after 6 sessions.

-producing rapid and profound positive change.
-Using the leverage of trance states combined with hypnotic suggestion therapy,
+rapid and profound positive change.
+Using the leverage of trance states combined with hypnotic suggestion therapy, uncovering

-uncovering therapy, visualization, guided imagery, regression and other therapy modalities gives a huge boost to results.
+therapy, visualization, guided imagery, regression and other therapy modalities gives a huge boost to results.
+Click on the

-Click on the "Testimonials" link to see how Brian makes good use of these methods, or the following link to many
+"Testimonials" link to see how Brian makes good use of these methods, or the following link to many issues that

 ++ Page Link: Testimonials ++